 Blow the cobwebs away on the beach

 Most beach-goers opt for something a bit more active than sunbathing though.
-The mild, calm waters in the bay make it great for windsurfing or kitesurfing, and even if you don’t have a go yourself it’s impressive to watch.
-You can also go horse-riding along the beach, ride a camel through the dunes, or hire a bike and cycle along the beachfront promenade.
+The wind brings big waves to the shallow waters of the bay which is perfect for surfing* or kitesurfing,* and even if you don’t have a go it’s impressive to watch.
+You can also ride a camel* or go quad biking* on the beach, or cycle along the beachfront promenade.

 Don’t get lost in the medina

 Formerly known as Mogador, the medina in Essaouira has been listed as a UNESCO World Heritage site for its unusual mix of Moroccan and European styles.
 But unlike the medinas in a lot of other Moroccan cities, walking into Essaouira’s medina isn’t like going into a maze, so you’ve got a pretty good chance of not getting yourself completely lost.

 As you wander through narrow alleyways lined by tall whitewashed buildings there are still plenty of twists and turns, but it’s based on a French-inspired grid design which makes it easier to find your way around (apparently Es-Saouira translates as ‘beautifully designed’).